 The city attracts major corporations to headquarter there and is home to the world's largest medical center, which continues to expand.
-Houston's local economy is somewhat impacted by the ups and downs of the oil and gas industries, but has continued to grow, despite the falling value of the U.S. dollar, with a major push into the high-tech field in the 21st century, especially related to energy, medical and software industries, and expansion into fledgling, leading-edge industries such as nanotechnology.
+Houston's local economy is somewhat impacted by the ups and downs of the oil and gas industries, but has continued to grow with a major push into the high-tech field, especially related to energy, medical and software industries, and expansion into fledgling, leading-edge industries such as nanotechnology.

 Because Houston's skyline will likely be the first impression you get of the city, downtown is a good place to start your visit.
 The majority of the city's architectural gems—soaring corporate towers of glass and steel—are there.
-Witness a downtown renaissance that is bringing sport arenas, entertainment, restaurants, lofts and nightclubs back to that part of town.
+Witness a downtown renaissance that has brought in sport arenas, entertainment, restaurants, lofts and nightclubs back to that part of town.

 For a look at one of Houston's main industries, drive east of downtown and over the Houston Ship Channel on Loop 610.
 The bridge provides a spectacular nighttime view of the lights of the oil refineries lined up along the channel.
 During the day, you may be able to see an enormous oil tanker gliding slowly along the waterway, which used to be an alligator-infested bayou.

 This is not a pedestrian-friendly city, but there are a few areas—in addition to the downtown district along the revitalized Main Street area with its bars and restaurants, many nice parks and huge shopping areas—that are easily explored on foot.
 Houston Heights, for example, is filled with Victorian houses and churches, plus funky bars, shops and authentic Tex-Mex restaurants.
 Rice Village, next to the upscale West University neighborhood, is a pedestrian-friendly retail zone with boutiques and shops, and trendy restaurants, outdoor cafes and bars.

 Houstonians play as hard as they work.
 Live music, everything from Texas rock to jazz, is a favorite in this town that gave rise to such legends as ZZ Top, Beyonce and Kirk Whalum.
 As in any other major metropolis, Houston's trendsetters are fickle, and the "in" dance clubs skyrocket in popularity and fall out of favor just as quickly.

-Culturally diverse Montrose has always had its share of interesting places.
-The Rice (University) Village and Upper Kirby areas attract a yuppie crowd.
-The Richmond Avenue strip, south and west of the Galleria amid blocks of apartments, caters to a younger crowd.
-Washington Avenue near Houston Heights is known for dives that feature live music.
+Culturally diverse and bohemian Montrose has always had its share of interesting places.
+The Rice (University) Village and Upper Kirby areas attract millennials and professionals from the nearby Texas Medical Center, as does the upscale Midtown neighborhood.
+Washington Avenue near Houston Heights is known for pulsing nightclubs and dives that feature live music.

 Throughout Houston, drinking ends at 2 am, and all clubs strictly enforce it, although you can continue your festivities at a variety of nonalcoholic after-hours clubs.

 Houston is easily as cosmopolitan as New York—more than 90 languages are spoken there, and nearly as many cuisines can be sampled at its staggering number of restaurants.
-Houstonians like to eat out more than any other city in the state.
 Along with the expected steaks, barbecue and Tex-Mex food, you can find Cajun, Vietnamese, Indonesian, African, Middle Eastern and other ethnic fare.
 You'll also find Continental dishes and cutting-edge American fusion cuisine.
 Houston has its collection of long-lived hometown restaurants, but its trendy restaurants tend to have the same lifespan as the fashionable clubs—a restaurant can be the in

 place to eat for a while, only to give way to another hot venue (and world-class chef).